 We often forget that life comes with certain inevitabilities.
 There are countless small facets and actions that in the end contribute to the greater whole.

-The NHL is currently seeing major infractions and handing out suspensions, such as NY Islanders' Chris Simon for 25 games and his infamous stick swinging incident.
+In Sports Today: The NHL is currently seeing major infractions and handing out suspensions, such as NY Islanders' Chris Simon for 25 games and his infamous stick swinging incident.
 However, if you give grown men sticks and don't allow them to protect themselves or each other (namely due to the instigator penalty), these penalties will inevitably occur.

 In News Today: As gas prices continue to rise, the greater question lies in when the American people will just stop giving in?
 If people continue and pay for the exorbitantly priced gas, then it is inevitable that prices will not stop rising.